viviemXD/webrtc-screen-share/README.md

 ===================

-Test page for Chrome screen capture feature, using WebRTC/JSEP and node.js web socket for transport.
+Test page for screen capture feature, using WebRTC/JSEP and node.js web socket for transport.
 A very quick way for you to see how screen capture using webrtc works.
+Works for chrome and Firefox nightly.

 - Uses node.js and socket.io
-- Only works using Google Chrome, Chromium and Canary
+- Only works using Google Chrome, Chromium and Canary and Firefox nightly
 - No need for a Web Server, uses node.js instead
-- Tab capture not supported in this demo
+- Tab capture or application share not supported in this demo

 #### screen capture uses getUserMedia API